 Cigna: Medicare Plans Available in Many Parts of the U.S.

 Every year, Medicare evaluates plans based on a 5-star rating system.
-For 2021, Cigna has an overall Medicare Star Rating of a perfect 5 stars.1 This is the top-possible Star Rating.
-Aetna, on the other hand, earned an overall rating of 4 Stars in 2021.
+For 2021, Cigna has an overall Medicare Star Rating of a perfect 5 stars.
+This is the top-possible Star Rating.

 Kaiser Permanente vs. Cigna: Coverage Differences